YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Examine the Global Directory using GDE.
 If the Global Directory is not appropriate, correct or recreate it with GDE.
 For more information on the use of GDE, refer to the `"Global Directory Editor (GDE)" <gde.html>`_ chapter.

 *IF THE GLOBAL DIRECTORY IS DAMAGED BUT ACCESSIBLE WITH GDE*, investigate who may have used GDE to perform the modifications.
 If the Global Directory is damaged and not accessible with GDE, investigate what program, other than YottaDB and its utilities, might have written to the file.
 Except for GDE, all YottaDB components treat the Global Directory as static and read-only.

-*IF THE GLOBAL DIRECTORY APPEARS CORRECT*, use the DCL command SHOW LOGICAL to verify that any logical names it uses are properly defined for the process experiencing the problem.
-If the process has an environment to which you do not have access, you may have to carefully read the command procedures used to establish that environment.

 *IF THE GLOBAL DIRECTORY APPEARS CORRECT*, use printenv to verify that any environment variables that it uses are properly defined for the process experiencing the problem.
 If the process has an environment to which you do not have access, you may have to carefully read the shell scripts used to establish that environment.